Michigan State head coach Mark Dantonio and Maryland head coach DJ Durkin and players discuss MSU-Maryland game.

-Spartan players preview Saturday's game against Notre Dame at Spartan Stadium.
+Spartan players preview MSU's Homecoming game against Indiana Saturday afternoon at Spartan Stadium.

 WEST LAFAYETTE, Ind.
 (AP) - Michigan State coach Mark Dantonio likes his team's resilience.
 Now it's time to develop a knockout punch.
 Connor Cook threw three touchdown passes and Nick Hill ran for two scores Saturday, but No. 8 Michigan State still needed a late interception return for a touchdown to hold on 45-31 at Purdue